| | |

 Originally known as ‘Gator Gardens' due to its eerie landscape, this park was renamed in 1998 to Alert Bay Ecological Park.

 The dam can still be seen today and remains partway up the hill.
-The water continues to bubble up from under the ground faster than it runs down the hill.
+The water bubbles up from under the ground faster than it runs down the hill.

 The Ecological Park has a series of trails that take you around the forested area.
 A boardwalk across the marsh allows visitors a close-up look at the swamp's ecosystem.
 The area provides great opportunities for bird-watchers.